Compact K\"ahler manifolds with nonpositive bisectional curvature: Introduction

-We also prove the following \begin{theorem} Let $M^n$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
-Suppose $N^k \subset M$ is a complete(compact or noncompact) immersed complex submanifold of $M$ which is flat and totally geodesic.
-If in addition, $Ric(M)|_{TN} = 0$, then $M$ splits globally, i.e, the universal cover $\tilde{M}$ is isometric and biholomorphic to $\mathbb{C}^k \times T^{n-k}$ where $T^{n-k}$ is a complete K\"ahler manifold of dimension $n-k$. \end{theorem} \begin{remark} All conditions in theorem $\ref{thm5}$ are ``local" around $N$, except that the holomorphic bisectional curvature on $M$ is nonpositive, thus it might be interesting to see that local conditions imply global splitting.
+\begin{theorem} Let $(M^n, g)$ be a compact K\"ahler manifold with nonpositive holomorphic bisectional curvature.
+Suppose $N^{n-k} \subset M$ is a complete (compact or noncompact) immersed complex submanifold of $M$ which is flat and totally geodesic.
+If in addition, $Ric(M)|_{TN} = 0$, then $M$ splits globally, i.e., the universal cover $\tilde{M}$ is isometric and biholomorphic to $\mathbb{C}^{n-k} \times Y^{k}$ where $Y^{k}$ is a complete K\"ahler manifold of dimension $k$. \end{theorem} \begin{remark} All assumptions in theorem \ref{thm5} are ``local" around $N$, except that the holomorphic bisectional curvature on $M$ is nonpositive.
+Thus it might be interesting to see that local assumptions imply global splitting.
 Theorem \ref{thm5} also holds if we assume the manifold has nonnegative bisectional curvature.
-We can also weaken the condition by assuming that $M$ is complete with bounded curvature.
-The condition that $Ric$ vanishes along the tangent of $N$ is necessary.
-For instance, if $M$ is a compact locally symmetric Hermitian space with rank greater than $1$ covered by an irreducible bounded symmetric domain, then there is a totally geodesic, flat complex submanifold immersed in $M$, however, $M$ does not split. \end{remark}
+We can also weaken the conditions by assuming that $M$ is complete with bounded curvature.
+Finally, note that theorem \ref{thm5} is not true for the Riemannian case. \end{remark}

-In \cite{[WZ]}, Wu and Zheng studied the foliation given by the kernel of the Ricci tensor at the points where Ric has the maximal rank.
-In \cite{[F]}, Ferus showed that the leaves are complete.
-The following corollary can be regarded as the converse in some sense. \begin{cor} Let $M^n$ be a compact K\"ahler manifold with nonpositive bisectional curvature.
-Define $U(i) = \{x\in M| rank(Ric(x)) = i\}$.
-Let $p$ be an interior point of $U(i)$, then there is a foliation near $p$ by the kernel of the Ricci curvature.
-If the leaf through $p$ extends to a complete leaf $L\subset U(i)$ which is the kernel of the Ricci curvature, then $i$ is the maximal rank of the Ricci curvature. \end{cor}
+In \cite{[WZ]}, Wu and Zheng studied the foliation given by the kernel of the Ricci tensor at the points where the Ricci tensor has the maximal rank.
+See section $2$, part $3$ for some explanations of this foliation.
+For $0\leq i\leq n$, define $U(i) = \{x\in M| rank(Ric(x)) = i\}$.
+If $p$ is an interior point of $U(i)$, then there is a foliation near $p$ given by the kernel of the Ricci tensor.
+We can extend the leaves as long as the points are in the interior of $U(i)$.
+It is natural to wonder the following: \begin{question} Will the leaf through $p$ touch the boundary of $U(i)$? \end{question}

+In \cite{[F]}, Ferus showed that if $i$ is the maximal rank of the Ricci tensor, then the leaf through $p$ will stay in $U(i)$.
+Thus it is complete.
+We have a complete answer to the question above: \begin{cor} The leaf through $p$ does not touch the boundary of $U(i)$ if and only if $i$ the maximal rank of the Ricci tensor on $M$. \end{cor}